vutfitdiscord/rubbergod/README.md

 cd rubbergod
 ```

+## Dev containers vscode (one click run)

+If you are using vscode you can simply run Rubbergod by using Dev containers extension.
+Either by clicking on notification or by clicking on arrows in left bottom corner (Open a Remote Window) and choosing `Reopen in container`.

 ## Docker compose setup (recomended)

 Install `docker` and `docker-compose` for your system (will vary from system to system)